lovincyrus/university-cs-resources/README.md

 + University of Waterloo

-## Resources
----
-+ Algorithms and data structures
-+ Artificial Intelligence
-+ Bots
-+ Cryptography
-+ Dataset Collection
-+ Data Science
-+ Deep Learning
-+ Machine Learning
-+ Security
-+ Speech and Natural Language Processing
-+ Web Dev

-... and more, if you have any other resources, head over to [Contributing Guidelines](https://github.com/lovincyrus/university-cs-resources/blob/master/CONTRIBUTING.md)

-> You are welcomed to contribute to the amazing list of University CS Resources!
+> You are welcomed to contribute to the amazing list of University CS Resources! --  [Contributing Guidelines](https://github.com/lovincyrus/university-cs-resources/blob/master/CONTRIBUTING.md)